Region 2 includes:

 We would like to identify all Lutheran parish nurses working in congregations of Region Two.
 Please send an e-mail with your information to Andy West at email@example.com so we can keep an updated list of Lutheran parish nurses in this region.

-We have money available to provide displays for synod meetings if you are interested in presenting the concept of parish nursing to groups within your synod.
+Funds are available to provide displays for synod meetings if you are interested in presenting the concept of parish nursing to groups within your synod.
 Please let us know how we can help.